Skip to content

 Turn off your taps.
 Pause for a moment.
 See how much we rely on water, and why protecting it matters.
 Join Water Night this October.

-UK gets rain, so what’s the strain?
+The UK gets rain, so what’s the strain?

 It might rain a lot in the UK, but that doesn’t mean we have unlimited water.
 Learn about the UK’s water paradox